ELLDER054/CLIDE-Editor/README.md

 # CLIDE-Editor
-CLIDE, Custom Language IDE, is a full fledged code editor with modern features including syntax highlighting and files for my languages.
+CLIDE, Custom Language IDE, is a full fledged code editor with modern features including syntax highlighting, auto-indentation, and files.